 The One Pager

 It seems the one pager is all the rage.
 Go on Pinterest, and you’ll be inundated with lots of pictures of fabulous examples created by students from all over the globe.
 I’ve even added some myself.
 It’s a great way to combine critical thinking and creativity in a tidy little one-page package.
-I’ve used one pagers over books and one pagers dedicated to characters in the books.
+I’ve used a novel one pager, a character study one pager, and a theme one pager depending on what I wanted the students to demonstrate.

 Here are some examples of one pagers I got for A Separate Peace: